-Any appeal for change of grade must be made within six weeks of the end of the semester or term in question.
+Any appeal for change of grade must be made to the Dean of Academic affairs within six weeks of the end of the semester or term in question.

 Students requesting "I" grades must first consult their advisor and the advisor must recommend the same to the Dean's Office (in writing).
 Students requesting "I" grades must submit to the Dean's Office a "compliance" form before an "I" grade can be issued.